Why do we favor our existing beliefs?

 Why it happens

 Confirmation bias is a cognitive shortcut we use when gathering and interpreting information.
-Evaluating evidence takes time and energy, and so our brain looks for such shortcuts to make the process more efficient.
-We look for evidence that best supports our existing hypotheses because the most readily available hypotheses are the ones we already have.
+Evaluating evidence takes time and energy, and so our brain looks for shortcuts to make the process more efficient.
+We look for evidence that best supports what we know to be true because the most readily available hypotheses are the ones we already have.
 Another reason why we sometimes show confirmation bias is that it protects our self-esteem.
 No one likes feeling bad about themselves-- and realizing that a belief they valued is false can have this effect.
 As a result, we often look for information that supports rather than disproves our existing beliefs.